Bedigliora

-Bedigliora is a municipality in the district of Lugano in the canton of Ticino in Switzerland.
+Bedigliora is a former municipality in the district of Lugano in the canton of Ticino in Switzerland.
+On 6 April 2025, the former municipalities of Astano, Bedigliora, Curio, Miglieglia and Novaggio merged to form the new municipality of Lema.

 History

 Bedigliora is first mentioned in 1335 as Bedaliola.
 The settlement of Banco is first mentioned as Bango in 1421.

 Traces of prehistoric settlements in the area include a Neolithic era ax, tombs from the Iron Age, a stele with northern Etruscan inscriptions and a domed grave.
 During the Middle Ages, Bedigliora and Banco along with Curio and Novaggio formed a Kastlanei.

 The provost's Church of St. Roch was consecrated in 1644, however it was built over an older chapel.
 The church of San Salvatore in Banco goes back to the Middle Ages and was originally the religious and secular center of the Kastlanei.
 In 1612, Bedigliora became the seat of the parish church.

 The temporary emigration of earlier centuries has been replaced by a largely commuting population.
 In 1990, about two-thirds of the population commuted, mostly to Lugano.

 Bedigliora has a primary and a secondary school.